 - 5.11 Figure 25 and Table 16 below consider the drivers of population change in LB Richmond, using ONS data.
 Population change is largely driven by natural change (births minus deaths) and migration although within ONS data there is also a small other changes category (mainly related to armed forces and prison populations) and an Unattributable Population Change (UPC) category. - 5.12 UPC is an adjustment made by ONS to mid-year population estimates where Census data has suggested that population growth had either been over- or under-estimated in the inter-Census years.
 Because UPC links back to Census data a figure is only provided for 2001 to 2011. - 5.13 Natural change is a strong driver of population growth in the Borough.
 This is function in part of the age structure, with a high proportion of women of childbearing age resident.
 Set against this, levels of migration are relatively modest.
 International migration was significant between 2001-4, but figures since have been modest.
-Internal migration was negative (net out-migration) in five of the

-- seven years between 2001-7 (which is fairly common for urban authorities with a younger population).
+Internal migration was negative (net out-migration) in five of the seven years between 2001-7 (which is fairly common for urban authorities with a younger population).
 It has however been positive in five of the last 6 years. - 5.14 The number of births has typically exceeded the number of deaths by around 1,500 per annum over the period from 2001.
-The level of natural change has generally been increasing over time although the more recent evidence suggests that this trend may now be levelling off or declining slightly. - 5.15 Over the 13 year period as a whole, the data shows an average level of net migration of about 563 people per annum on average (with about 623 of this being international migration and a level of net internal out-migration of about 60 people per annum). - Other changes are quite small although the data shows a notable (negative) level of UPC.
+The level of natural change has generally been increasing over time although the more recent evidence suggests that this trend may now be levelling off or declining slightly. - 5.15 Over the 13-year period to 2014, the data shows an average level of net migration of about 563 people per annum on average (with about 623 of this being international migration and a level of net internal out-migration of about 60 people per annum). - 5.16 Other changes are quite small although the data shows a notable (negative) level of UPC.
 This could suggest that the 2011 Census undercounted the population, or (more likely) that ONS overestimated migration to the Borough between 2001-11.
 Given the strong levels of international migration between 2001-5, and recognising that international migration is the most difficult component of population change to accurately estimate, it is most likely that international migration during this period in particular could have been over-estimated.
-The 'attribution' of UPC to years between 2001-11 in the ONS data (as shown in the chart) is arbitrary.
+The 'attribution' of UPC to years between 2001-11 in the ONS data (as shown in the chart) is arbitrary. - 5.17 The analysis below also shows data for 2014/15 (which is the year after the start date of the projections in this section).
+The extra year shows a notably lower level of net migration (particularly internal migration) than most previous years.